 Locking mechanism can be tricky

-A good pair of tongs can be found in kitchens everywhere from commercial to cozy homes.
-The Oxo Good Grips Locking Tongs are constructed from brushed stainless steel with cushioned non-slip handles and thumb rests for comfortable grip.
+A good pair of tongs can be found in kitchens everywhere from commercial diners to cozy homes.
+The Oxo Good Grips Locking Tongs are constructed from brushed stainless steel with cushioned non-slip handles and thumb rests for a comfortable grip.
 The locking tongs with a hanging loop store easily, and the scalloped edges allow a secure grasp on a myriad of food products from whole poultry to delicate stuffed squash blossoms.